jasper-zheng/PyAudible/docs/Documentation.md

 volume - Specifies the loudness of the transmission, type: float ranged form 0 to 1.
 *Defaults to 1.0*
 **Raise**
-ParameterError - if the parameter `speed` if invalid.
+ParameterError - if the parameter `speed` is invalid.

 `text_to_bin(text)`
 Convert ASCII text to binary signal.